thiagocrepaldi/DLfs/README.md

 ### Example updating environment with nightly builds

 Below is an example on how to build all projects pointing to their latest development branch (aka main).
+It is assumed the `/opt/scripts` contains all scripts and that repos will be cloned at `/opt`.

 ```bash
 build_from_source.sh \